wazuh/wazuh-documentation/source/cloud-security/gcp/supported-services/use-cases.rst

 Exporting HTTP(S) Load Balancer logs to Pub/Sub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :doc:`Export logs via sink <>` section explains how to create a sink to export logs to a Pub/Sub topic.
+The :ref:`Export logs via sink <export_logs_via_sink>` section explains how to create a sink to export logs to a Pub/Sub topic.
 However, this would export every single log available, not just the HTTP(S) Load Balancer logs.
 It is possible to configure the sink to export HTTP(S) Load Balancer logs only to a topic, ignoring logs from other services, by adding a filtering condition to the sink.
-To do so, follow the same instructions as explained in the :doc:`Export logs via sink <>` section but add the following filter in Step 3 - **Choose logs to include in sink**:
+To do so, follow the same instructions as explained in the :ref:`Export logs via sink <export_logs_via_sink>` section but add the following filter in Step 3 - **Choose logs to include in sink**:

 .. code-block:: none